benmvp/slides/2017/nodevember/why-react.md

 - And if not this can be an example of how to explain to others besides "it's awesome"
 - Heads up!
 - I've had the opportunity now to speak about a variety of different React topics over the last year
+- Covering a lot of topics at a high-level; videos go into detail
 - Throughout the talk I'll be giving shameless plugs to those talks
 - Forewarning you now, so you can get all of your eye rolls out early